-During May 2017, EMC Australia received notice of approval for its Mining Lease application.
-The Mining Lease ("ML") overlays select areas previously covered by two Exploration Licenses.
-The ML represents the final major development approval required from the NSW Government to begin construction on the project.
-The ML is awarded after all environmental work has been completed and reviewed, all social implications of project development have been considered, and the NSW Environmental Minister has issued a Development Consent, which was received earlier, in November 2016.
-The ML grant reflects the further review that the State resource value has been considered and approved for extraction based on mine development plans.
-The ML is issued for a period of 21 years, and is based on the development plans and intent submitted in the ML Application.
-The ML can be modified by NSW regulatory agencies, as requested by EMC Australia over time, to reflect changing operating conditions.
+ML 1763 represented the final major development approval required from the NSW Government to begin construction on the project.
+The ML was awarded after all environmental work had been completed and reviewed, all social implications of project development considered, and required as a pre-condition that the NSW Environmental Minister had issued a Development Consent.
+The ML grant reflects the further review that the State resource value was considered and approved for extraction based on mine development plans.
+The ML was issued for a period of 21 years, and was based on the development plans and intent submitted in the ML Application.
+The ML was subject to modification by NSW regulatory agencies, as requested by EMC Australia over time, to reflect changing operating conditions.

 In addition to these two key governmental approvals, other required licenses and permits must be acquired but are considered routine and require only compliance with fixed standards and objective measurements.
 These remaining approvals include submittal of numerous plans and reports supporting compliance with Development Consent and Mining Lease.
-In addition, the following water, roads, dam and electrical access reviews and arrangements must be finalized:
+In addition, the following water, roads, dam and electrical access reviews and arrangements are each underway, but remain to be finalized:

-- Water Supply Works and Use Approval and Water Access License, - State and local approval for construction of the intersection of the Site Access Road and Gilgai Road. - An approval from the NSW Dams Safety Committee for the design and construction of the Residue Storage Facility, and - A high voltage connection agreement with Essential Energy.
+- Water Supply Works and Use Approval and Water Access License, - State and local approval for construction of a redesigned intersection of the Site Access Road with Gilgai Road, - An approval from the NSW Dams Safety Committee for the design and construction of the Residue Storage Facility, and - A high voltage connection agreement with Essential Energy.

-On January 2, 2019, the Company announced receipt of notification that the Department is reviewing the granting of Mine Lease 1763 related to the Nyngan Scandium Project.
-The Company does not expect the outcome of this ML review to affect its ability to bring the Nyngan Scandium Project into production.
+On January 2, 2019, the Company announced receipt of notification that the Department intended to review its 2017 decision to grant ML 1763, as related to the Nyngan Scandium Project.

-This Department review is in response to an objection by a landowner who holds freehold surface ownership over a portion of the total 874 hectare mine lease area.
-The landowner objection claims the property is "Agricultural Land", as defined by the applicable laws.
+This Department review was a required response to the confirmation of a historical objection lodged by an affected landowner maintaining that his affected property is "Agricultural Land", as defined by the applicable laws.

-The landowner filed a formal objection with the Department in mid 2016.
-That formal objection notice was improperly handled, and was only physically located and verified as compliant in mid 2018.
-The landowner made the Department aware of the existence of an unrecorded objection in mid 2017, and the Company was subsequently advised that the objection was investigated by the Department directly with the landowner prior to final award of the signed ML grant in late 2017.
+The landowner filed his formal objection with the Department in mid 2016, but the objection notice was improperly handled, and was only physically located and verified as compliant in mid 2018.
+The landowner did make the Department aware of the existence of this unrecorded objection in mid 2017, and the Company was subsequently advised that the objection was investigated by the Department directly with the landowner, prior to final award of the signed ML 1763 grant in late 2017.